pythonph/pycon-2015/_build/html/_sources/communities.txt

 SugarPy
 ^^^^^^^

-A group of Python programming language enthusiasts in Dumaguete and Negros island area.
+`SugarPy <https://www.facebook.com/groups/223047944567461/>`_ is group of Python programming language enthusiasts in Dumaguete and Negros island area.